-As a little girl, I watched as my father, with his strong, muscled hands, gently stripped ancient varnish and cracked paint from furniture others had tossed aside.
+As a little girl, I watched my father, with his strong, muscled hands, gently strip ancient varnish and cracked paint from furniture others had tossed aside.
 Daddy taught my young heart the wisdom of looking beneath the weathered surface.

 Because when you look hard enough you see humanity for what it can be—not what it is.

 So I learned to refinish furniture.
 I have a few pieces I restored in college when cheap and practicality ruled.
 But it’s been years since I’ve made the old new.
 Until last summer.